Dr Adrian Brown MBBS MSc MRCOG FFPH

 Grace Makonyola – Registered Midwife

 Grace is currently acting as volunteer project manager for the development of our integrated maternal health programme in Zomba, Malawi.
-Grace is is a trained nurse, midwife and health visitor with first-hand experience of practising in Africa as a nurse-midwife.
+Grace is a trained nurse, midwife and health visitor with first-hand experience of practising in Africa as a nurse-midwife.
 She was previously an Assistant Director for community services within a London provider organisation where her work focused on transforming community nursing services.
 Grace’s professional interests include health promotion and improving the quality of patient care, experience and outcomes.
 Within Maternity Worldwide, Grace is responsible for nurturing new developments and liaising with potential partners.

 Mary Russell Bsc (Hons) RN RHV MA

 Mary works in a senior role in public health in London with a focus on health promotion, disease prevention and addressing inequalities in health.
 Mary has a background in nursing and health visiting, which she still practices, and an interest in maternal and child health and wellbeing.
 Mary has a specialist interest in domestic violence.
-She has been a member of the Westminster Domestic Violence Forum since its inception in 1997 and has been its Chair for almost a decade.
+She has been a member of the Westminster Domestic Violence Forum since its inception in 1997 and has been its Chair for over twelve years.
 Within Maternity Worldwide, Mary is Secretary to the Board of Trustees and takes the lead on fundraising at a strategic and local level.

 Prof Andrew Shennan MBBS MD FRCOG